Battle of Linth River: Linth River

 Soult's two brigades were led by Generals of Brigade Joseph Antoine Marie Mainoni and Anne Gilbert de Laval.
 Mainoni directed the 36th and 44th Line Infantry Demi-brigades while Laval commanded the 25th Light Infantry and 94th Line Infantry.
 The 10th Horse Chasseurs comprised the division's cavalry.
 Molitor's brigade consisted of the 84th Line Infantry.
 Hotze's subordinates were Petrasch who defended the Linth between Uznach and Weesen and Alexander of Württemberg who held the north shore of Lake Zurich.
 Petrasch's Austrian division included three battalions each of Infantry Regiments Gemmingen Nr.
 21, Bender Nr.
 41, and Stain Nr.
 50, two battalions of Infantry Regiment Nr.
-60, and 10 squadrons of the Grenz Hussar Regiment.
-Württemberg directed six squadrons of Waldeck Dragoon Regiment Nr.
-7, and the Roverea and Bachmann Swiss battalions.
+60, and 10 squadrons of the Széckler Grenz Hussar Regiment Nr.
+11. Württemberg directed six squadrons of Waldeck Dragoon Regiment Nr.
+7, and the Rovéréa and Bachmann Swiss battalions.
 Williams commanded 19 vessels armed with 13 guns and manned by 211 crewmen.
 At Rapperswil on Lake Zurich were two Russian battalions of the Razumovsky Infantry Regiment under General-major Vasily Titov.

 The Linth had two fords near Bilten and Schänis and bridges at Grynau Castle and the Tuilerie (brickworks).
 For ten days prior to his attack, Soult dressed himself in the uniform of a private soldier and spent one hour on sentry duty at a different forward post, carefully observing the Austrian positions.
 While the Austrians fired upon any soldiers who approached the banks of the Linth, they left sentries alone.
 On 22 September, Adjutant General Jean-Pierre Dellard of the 36th Line approached Soult and told him that he suspected a battle was imminent.
 He presented a plan to employ swimmers in advance of an assault crossing and Soult adopted it.
 Soult planned to cross at Bilten, preceded by Dellard's swimmers and at Grynau.
 Soult also commandeered some boats that he hoped might challenge Williams' small squadron.
 An artillery battery was built opposite Rapperswil in order to limit the Austrian squadron's movements on Lake Zurich.